corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 #### Distribution mechanisms and download adaptors

 *Distribution mechanisms* will be pluggable and extensible.
-Each CorDapp can be associated with its own *distribution mechanism*, such as *Corda flows*, *http*, *ftp* and etc. BNOs will be able to define their own *distribution mechanisms* if they are missing from the standard implementation. *Distribution mechanism* are defined by a *name* and might also have a custom configuration parameters, such as *download url*, *authentication params* and etc.
+Each CorDapp can be associated with its own *distribution mechanism*, such as *Corda flows*, *http*, *ftp* and etc. BNOs will be able to define their own *distribution mechanisms* if they are missing from the standard implementation. *Distribution mechanisms* are uniquely defined by a *name* and might also have a custom configuration parameters, such as *download url*, *authentication parameters* and others.

+To distribute a new CorDapp update, BNO will need to:
+* manually prepare and put the jar to the distribution location, i.e. copy to some folder on their filesystem, upload to a CDN and etc. The distribution location is defined by the *distribution mechanism*, which the BNO has associated with the CorDapp.
+* update the CorDapp descriptors to point to the new CorDapp version.
+This will be done via Corda flow.
+The flow will update CorDapp descriptors as well as will send notifications about the update to the BN members.

+Increment of a CorDapp's minimum version will be done via Corda flows, which will also send notifications about the update to all BN members.

 On a node's side, the *node administrator* will be able to associate a *distribution mechanism* (by its name) with a *download adaptor*. *Download adaptors* will have to implement a standard interface, which will be provided with the CDS.
 The *download adaptors* will be responsible for downloading a CorDapp based on the *distribution mechanism's* configuration and the *local CDS configuration*, specified by the *node administrator*.
 The proposed *CDS configuration* structure:
 ```